Master of Science in Criminal Justice

 |

-One Official Transcript from each institution where you have previously enrolled (undergraduate and graduate).
-(Transcripts of coursework completed in-residence at VSU will be obtained by the Graduate School |
+Official transcript from your bachelor’s degree-granting school and from any graduate coursework (Transcripts of coursework completed in-residence at VSU will be obtained by the Graduate School |

 |